-Level 1
+ESL 070A Level 1

-Level 2
+ESL 070B Level 2

-Level 3
+ESL 070C Level 3

-Level 4
+ESL 070D Level 4

-Level 5
+ESL 070E Level 5

-ESL 071 (Level 2-5) English Language Skills through an Introduction to U.S. Culture and History pared to engage in undergraduate study in the U.S. through gaining familiarity with traditional American values, how these values developed historically, and how they influence various aspects of American life today.
+ESL 071 (Level 2-5) English Language Skills through an Introduction to U.S. Culture and History

+Students will improve English language skills through expanding their knowledge of U.S. culture, history, values, and social concerns.
+Students will become more culturally prepared to engage in undergraduate study in the U.S. through gaining familiarity with traditional American values, how these values developed historically, and how they influence various aspects of American life today.
 Students will complete assignments that require them to engage with the local community and people.
 As a result of taking this course, students will have a better understanding of life in the U.S. and be more sensitive to cultural differences that they encounter.
 This course is offered at ESL levels 2-5 as follows: